parent-tobias/survey-thing/README.md

 * SurveyResponse
 * UserInfo

 The tables marked with (**) represent the one-to-one relationships.
 These are a deeper conversation, as to whether to use a table for this, or to simply represent that data as an ENUM on the first table.
-According to Chris Komlenic (3), the use of ENUM is poor design, and I tend to agree.
+According to Chris Komlenic, the use of ENUM is poor design, and I tend to agree.
 However, we will implement each approach, simply to show how each would be used.
 The use of ENUM vs lookup tables is largely dependend, I think, on the expected scale of growth.
 For our purpose, either would work.
 So the Status will be represented as an enum, and the QuestionType will be a lookup table.

 Given those tables, and the interactions we’ve defined, we can define the tables themselves.